 Interactive Metro Map with streets and attractions

-Open the following Rio de Janeiro Metro Map overlaid on Google Maps to visualize the Metro lines in relation to the overall city and attractions.
+Open an interactive Rio de Janeiro Metro Map overlaid on Google Maps to see the Metro lines in relation to the overall city and attractions.